Autumn Term update – 2020

 First Art (check out the artists involved!): https://firstsite.uk/art-is-where-the-home-is/

 Visit museums around the world: https://artsandculture.google.com/partner?hl=en

-SoS is an awareness-raising project, which aims to increase understanding of why people become refugees, the realities of life as an asylum seeker or refugee and the contributions which new migrants make to the local community.
+The Bradford Schools Coordinator supports schools in preparing and applying for the Schools of Sanctuary award, working with schools to increase understanding of why people become refugees, the realities of life as an asylum seeker or refugee and the contributions which new migrants make to the local community.